vPeteWalker/midway/db/era_mssql/era_mssql.rst

 #.
 In the *Status* column, click **Registering** to monitor the status, or choose **Operations** from the dropdown.

 #.
-The registration process will take approximately 10-15 minutes.
+This process will take approximately 10-15 minutes.
 In the meantime, proceed with the remaining steps in this section.
-Wait for the registration process to complete to proceed to the next section.
+Wait for the progress to complete to proceed to the next section.

    - From the dropdown menu, select **SLAs**.
 Era has five built-in SLAs (Gold, Silver, Bronze, Brass, and None).
 SLAs control however the database server is backed up.
 This can with a combination of Continuous Protection, Daily, Weekly, Monthly, and Quarterly protection intervals.